newrelic/newrelic-prometheus-exporters-packages/README.md

 # This GUID should be generated and be unique across all exporters in the repository
 config_guid: 45C8D11D-57DB-4C0A-AB5E-61B6A7D3DBC0
 # Definition GUID used in the msi package Required if package_windows is set to true
-# This GUID should be generated and be unique across all exporters in the repository
-definition_guid: 866A014A-181C-4DD2-8FD0-01521F54F1A1
+# The definition name must be one of these https://github.com/newrelic-experimental/entity-synthesis-definitions/tree/main/definitions.
+For each definition we must set the tag
+definition_names:
+  infra-ravendb_node: 2.26.0
+  infra-ravendb_database: 2.26.0
 ```

 When added open a PR and once merged to master a github action workflow will start building and uploading packages to Github.